-As the title of this lesson suggests, Paul finishes his letter with various messages directed at different people and groups.
+As the title of this chapter suggests, Paul finishes his letter with various messages directed at different people and groups.

 Final Exhortation to Timothy — II Timothy 4:1-5